-Deferred tax liabilities and deferred tax assets are calculated on all temporary differences arising between the tax basis and the book value of assets and liabilities.
-Deferred tax is not recognized for non-deductible goodwill on initial recognition and temporary differences in investments in subsidiaries to the extent that they probably will not reverse in the foreseeable future.
-The main temporary differences arise from unused tax losses, depreciation differences, provisions, defined benefit pension plans, inter-company inventory margin and derivative financial instruments.
-In connection with an acquisition, the Group records provisions for deferred taxes on the difference between the fair values of the net assets acquired and their tax bases.
-A deferred tax asset is recognized to the extent that it is probable that it can be utilized.
+Deferred tax liabilities and deferred tax assets are calculated on all temporary differences arising between the tax basis and a business combination is their fair value at the date of acquithe book value of assets and liabilities.
+Deferred tax is not sition.
+Intangible assets with definite useful life are amortized recognized for non-deductible goodwill on initial recognition on the straight-line basis over expected useful lives, which may and temporary differences in investments in subsidiaries to vary from 5 to 20 years with service contracts and patents and the extent that they probably will not reverse in the foreseeable trademarks and from 4 to 7 years with software licenses.
+They future.
+The main temporary differences arise from unused tax are assessed for impairment whenever there is an indication losses, depreciation differences, provisions, defined benefit that the intangible asset may be impaired. pension plans, inter-company inventory margin and derivative Intangible assets with indefinite useful life are not amortized, financial instruments.
+In connection with an acquisition, the but they are tested annually for impairment in a manner equiv-Group records provisions for deferred taxes on the difference alent to that for testing goodwill.
+The assessment of indefinite between the fair values of the net assets acquired and their tax life is reviewed annually to determine whether the indefinite life bases.
+A deferred tax asset is recognized to the extent that it is continues to be supportable.
+If not, the change in useful life probable that it can be utilized. from indefinite to finite is made on a prospective basis.